HTML has links - PDF has Authentication

 (c) Protecting employees in the hazard area.

-(i) Before an employee goes to a location in the hazard area that is out of view of the operator, the employee (or someone instructed by the employee) must ensure that the operator is informed that he/she is going to that location.
+(i) Before an employee goes to a location in the hazard area that is out of view of the operator, the employee (or someone instructed by the employee) must ensure that the operator is informed that they are going to that location.

-(a) Where available, hoisting routes that minimize the exposure of employees to hoisted loads must be used to the extent consistent with public safety.
+(a) Where available, hoisting routes that minimize the exposure of employees to hoisted loads must be used.

 (ii) Engaged in the initial attachment of the load to a component structure; or